Coordinated Entry System (CES)

-- Able to work with a diverse population and provide culturally competent advocacy
+- Ability to work with a diverse population and provide culturally competent advocacy

-- Able to handle common problems without supervisor intervention while knowing when supervisor participation is warranted
+- Ability to handle common problems without supervisor intervention while knowing when supervisor participation is warranted

 - Work effectively under conditions of limited supervision, high stress and rapidly changing situations and circumstances